alondra170/STAT-3355-Project/README.md

 - For example there are Detective Lieutenants, but the Lieutenant portion of their position is higher than just Detective so Detective   Lieutenants have their position labeled as Lieutenant.
 - Likewise for Chief Detectives they are labelled as just detectives for the reason stated above
 ------------------------------------------------------------------------------------------------------------------------------------------
+TO DO LIST
+- create a new csv. file that contains all the cleaned data
+- related to the above, make sure all the U.S. territories are excluded